Cyber Security Act, 2023

-The Cyber Security Act, 2023 is a digital security law enacted in Bangladesh, replacing the Digital Security Act, 2018.
+The Cyber Security Act, 2023 was a digital security law enacted in Bangladesh, replacing the Digital Security Act, 2018.
 Amnesty International described it as a replication of the "draconian" Digital Security Act.

 History

 The Cyber Security Act, 2023 was passed by the Parliament of Bangladesh in September 2023 with provisions for punishing those filing fake cases under the act.
 It contains most of the provisions of Digital Security Act, 2018 and Section 57 of the Information and Communication Technology Act, 2006.
 Amnesty International said it does not comply with "international human rights law".
 The law renamed Digital Security Agency to Cyber Security Agency.

 Transparency International Bangladesh and Article 19 have been critical of the law and its impact on the citizens of Bangladesh.

 During the Quota reforms protests, the law was used to file cases against those posting negative posts about then Prime Minister Sheikh Hasina.
 After the resignation of Prime Minister Sheikh Hasina, Bangladesh Association of Software and Information Services and Forum for Freedom of Expression Bangladesh called for the act to be repealed in August 2024.

 On May 22, 2025, The interim government repealed the Cyber Security Act, 2023 and introduced the Cyber Security Ordinance, 2025.